t-o-m-r/Echinocoder/README.md

 ## Testing/examples

-[example.py](example.py) is a simple example showing how one of the embedders could be used.
+[example.py](example.py) is a simple example showing how some of the embedders could be used.

 [test.py](test.py) excercises some of the embedders.
 If they all work the script should end with a message saying something like